haandol/local-mq/README.md

 simple local message queue using event emitter.

-you can use this library for mocking mqtt or rabbitmq.
+you can use this library for mocking mqtt or amqp.

 # Install